DeCo-Education/DeCo-Docs/docs/into-the-woods/prepwork-0-what-is-blockchain/1-blockchain-101.md

 ```

 ---
-### What is a Smart Contract?
+## What is a Smart Contract?

 A smart contract is an on-chain code that upon a successful validation, is executed on the blockchain creating a smart **transaction**.

-In Ergo the smart contract is called "Guard Script".
+In Ergo a smart contract is also called a Guard Script.

 ---
-### What is a Transaction(Tx)?
+## What is a Transaction(Tx)?
-A transaction(TX for short) is when an exchange of Value/Data between two or more Addresses occurs.
+A transaction(TX for short) is when an exchange of Value/Data occurs, in this case, on a decentralized ledger.

-- In the Account model, a transaction only need to have **Input**.
-  - The Input can be the amount to send.
-- In the eUTXO model, a transaction need to have **Input** and will always have **Output**.
+In the eUTXO model, a transaction need to have **Input** and will always have an **Output**.

+When a TX is successfully added to a block:
+  - The Input is considered as "spent boxes".
-  - The Output is what is considered the "change" meaning what's left in native token.
+  - The Output is considered as "unspent boxes".

-To be a valid transaction, along with the GuardScript validation, it must follow the most basic rule: "the sum of the Input must be equal to the sum of the Output".
+To be a valid transaction, along with the Guard Script validation, it must follow the most basic rule: "the sum of the Input must be equal to the sum of the Output".

 In Ergo, the minimum for a transaction to be successful is 0,001 ERG.

-When a transaction is successful, the input box is called "spent box" and output boxes is called "unspent boxes"

 Then the transaction is added to the current network block and then a block to be successfully added to the full blockchain needs to be correctly **validated/secured** by the Network Miners.